zonatime/getdata-006/README.md

 79 fBodyBodyGyroJerkMagstd
 80 fBodyBodyGyroJerkMagmeanFreq

 average_by_activity_and_subject.txt contains the following observations, listed by row number, counting from 0 at the header.
+(The first row is the header with column names)

 1 LAYING
 2 SITTING